 This exciting tour in the Field Guides schedule, inaugurated in 2020, promises top-notch birding from mountains and meadows around Mexico City to the coastal deserts and mangrove lagoons near the tip of Baja.
 Along the way we'll search for some sweet endemics (Xantus's Hummer, Belding's Yellowthroat, and Sierra Madre Sparrow, to name a few) and a multitude of other Mexican specialties.
 This tour also highlights two of the most remarkable long-distance migrants in the animal kingdom: the Gray Whale and Monarch Butterfly.

-And we haven't even mentioned the birds yet (or the tacos, tamales, and cold beer)!
-This itinerary offers a fine array of endemic sparrows.
-In our days of exploring the highlands around Mexico City, we'll search for the Sierra Madre Sparrow, a bird restricted to alpine meadows in the volcanic belt, and recently placed in its own genus, Xenospiza.
+In our days of exploring the highlands around Mexico City, we'll search for the Sierra Madre Sparrow, a bird restricted to alpine meadows in the volcanic belt and placed in its own genus, Xenospiza.
 Another species in a monotypic genus we hope to encounter is the Striped Sparrow, a spectacular Mexican endemic of high-elevation bunch grass.
-And of course, we'll keep our fingers crossed for Black-chested Sparrow, found in arid thorn scrub and weedy fields at lower elevations, and just about the best-looking sparrow there is!
-Other birds we hope to find in the mountains include the range-restricted Black-polled Yellowthroat, Red and Golden-browed warblers, Golden Vireo, Golden-crowned Emerald, Bumblebee Hummingbird, Strickland's Woodpecker, Chestnut-sided Shrike-Vireo, Gray Silky-flycatcher, Green-striped Brushfinch, Black-vented Oriole, Rusty-crowned Ground-Sparrow, Elegant Euphonia, and, with a bit of luck, we may stumble upon a Lesser Ground-Cuckoo...who knows!
+Black-chested Sparrow, too is on the menu, found in weedy fields at lower elevations along with Rusty-crowned Ground-Sparrow and Banded Quail.
+Other endemics we’ll search for in the Mexico City region include Black-polled Yellowthroat, Strickland's Woodpecker, Red Warbler, Golden-crowned Emerald, and Green-striped Brushfinch.

 Select the KEY INFO tab or click here for our itinerary plus space requests, status, fees, limits, and guides for any departure.